NikhilKD/CTS-Prodigi-Hackathon/README.md

 Github URL: https://github.com/NikhilKD/Frosh

 2. Billing Webapp with Recommandation System, Payment System, Vendors Ease.

+As of now, we've worked on a number of significant projects, including "Weather forecasting and prediction" and "Billing system and recommendation system" as part of the Xiaomi Ode2Code Hackathon, where we finished in the top 100.
+These projects helped us to strengthen our skills and gave us real-world experience.

 Our idea is to build a web billing application which can be divided into 3 main categories that are Payment, product, Vendor which will ease customer buy (Note: The features uder 3 major categories are explained properly in “Features that